 Physical Headache Triggers: poor posture, menstruation, birth control pills, eye strain, teeth grinding, sleep loss or irregular sleep, dehydration, warm weather, over exertion, sex (seriously), long periods of exertion followed by rest (weekend headaches), strong smells or scents (paint, dust, perfume, cleaning chemicals, flowers), tight-fitting hats, hair bands or hair styles, smoking

-Dietary Headache Triggers: skipping meals, too much sugar, too much salt, caffeine overuse or withdrawal, chocolate, foods and beverages containing tyramine (aged cheese, red wine, pickled, smoked, salted or dried meats, all nuts), foods containing nitrates and nitrites (processed meats like hot dogs, bacon, salami, cold cuts), foods containing MSG and other food additive chemicals, miso and soy sauce, citrus fruits, individual food allergies
+Dietary Headache Triggers: skipping meals, too much sugar, too much salt, caffeine overuse or withdrawal, chocolate, foods and beverages containing tyramine (aged cheese, red wine, pickled, smoked, salted or dried meats, all nuts), foods containing nitrates and nitrites (processed meats like hot dogs, bacon and pork products, salami, cold cuts), foods containing MSG and other food additive chemicals, miso and soy sauce, citrus fruits, individual food allergies

 Obvious Headache Triggers: blunt force trauma to the head, unsolicited sexual advances from a horny spouse, Fox News, warm beer, the Chicago Cubs…etc.